sunfishcode/io-lifetimes/README.md

 Note the use of `OptionFd` as the return value of `open`, representing the fact that it can either succeed or fail.

-And as an even more subtle detail, `close` also takes an `OptionFd`, even though the main use case is to pass it an owned fd.
-This is because `OwnedFd` is not `repr(transparent)` so it can do niche optimizations.
-And there's a sense in which `OptionFd` is technically accurate, since `close` does have defined behavior if passed -1.